TempVoice/Translation/README.md

 # What should I do with hyperlinks?
 `[Text](url-link)` is a clickable text for an url.
 Its important that the brackets `[ ]( )` stay together.
 The text inside of an `[ ]` bracket should be translated.

+# What else do I have to consider?
+- Try to not translate keywords like "dashboard", "interface", "creator channel" & "placeholder"
+- Do not change the structure of the file
+- Wse a suitable software to edit the file!
+(VS Code, Nodepad++)